cncf/tag-contributor-strategy/deaf-and-hard-of-hearing/event-organizers/conference-best-practices.md

     - [Meeting point area](#meeting-point-area)
 - [Conference networking opportunities](#conference-networking-opportunities)
 - [Ideas to be tested](#ideas-to-be-tested)
+## ADA coordinator/specialist role

+We recommend appointing a designated Americans with Disabilities Act (ADA) coordinator to handle any prompt communications involving accommodations before and during the conference.
+This includes communication with attendees, speakers, facilities, and other event organizers.

+### Be ADA-compliant

+While nearly all buildings in the United States are ADA-compliant, we often see a gap at conferences: risers/stages generally don't have ramps, making them inaccessible for people with physical disabilities.
+Carpets make it harder for wheelchair users, physically and battery draining.
+Provide assistance when asked and have charging stations available.
 ## Website, registration, and CFP form

 ### Event website